tonymm55/megaman/README.md

 **Brief:**
 * Build a React game application that allows user to play against an AI Opponent (Samus).
-* Build on the basic application to learn more about developing React apps whilst learning about Hooks and state.
+* Build on the basic application to learn more about developing React apps whilst learning about React Hooks and gameplay synchronicity.

 ## Screenshots